andrehsouza/RateX/README.md

 # RateX - Currency converter

-A challenge that consists of build an app about currency converter.
+A challenge that consists of building an app about currency converter.

 ## Using